-All USC buildings focus on environmentally sustainable design which led to being awarded more than 30 times for our environmental accomplishments, showing our strong engagement in contributing to a sustainable future.
+All USC buildings focus on environmentally sustainable design which has led to more than 30 awards for our environmental accomplishments, showing our strong engagement in contributing to a sustainable future.

 Our expertise in environmental sustainability includes environmental planning, management and monitoring, striving to develop a sustainability strategy for individual projects on a national as well as international level.